Top Ten Ways to Prove a Good Faith Marriage for Immigration

 1. Most Common Evidence

-1. Written statement by the petitioner regarding the validity of the marriage
+1. Written statement by the petitioner regarding the good faith marriage

 2. Photo Album documenting the history of the relationship